trofi/trofi.github.io.gen/posts/326-gcc-15-switched-to-c23.md

 - `gmp`
 - `bash`

-That's more than 80 packages, or about 4% of all the packages I have.
+That's more than 80 packages, or about 4% of all the packages I have installed.

 Looks like `gcc-15` will be a disruptive release (just like `gcc-14`) that will require quite a few projects to adapt to new requirements (either by fixing code or by slapping `-std=gnu17` as a requirement).

-Most of the breakages above are not yet fixed upstream.
+Most of the build failures above are not yet fixed upstream.
 These can be good first contribution fixes if you are thinking of making one.

 Have fun!